Dr. Jessica Fanguy-Cortez, LPC-S, NCC, NCSC.

 Application forms for graduate assistantships may be obtained from the offices of the Coordinator of Graduate Studies of each college.
 Students with full time employment are ineligible for graduate assistantships, except in cases of individuals on leave from full time employment.

 A graduate assistant is defined as a graduate student who has been accepted into a graduate program and who is receiving compensation in return for the performance of assigned duties.
-A graduate assistant is expected to earn not less than six hours of course work each semester applicable to the degree (three hours during a summer session) while scheduling not more than 12 hours during a semester (six in a summer session).
+A graduate assistant is expected to earn a minimum of six hours of course work from their degree program (three hours during a summer session) with a maximum of 12 hours from their degree program during a semester (six in a summer session).
+The only acceptable courses outside of the degree program are courses described as “foundation” courses or program prerequisite courses AND will only be approved by the Director of Graduate Studies with a letter of explanation from the graduate assistant’s program coordinator or major professor.
+If a graduate assistant enrolls in any other courses, he/she will be responsible for the associated tuition and fees.
 In the final semester of the degree program, a graduate assistant must register for at least one hour.
 For graduate assistants, six semester hours during a semester and three semester hours during a summer session will constitute a full-time load.
+Students enrolled in graduate programs may hold an assistantship for a maximum of six semesters.

 Non-master’s Alternative Certification students with NMCP classification may hold an assistantship for a maximum of three semesters.
 NMCP students holding assistantships must meet the same minimum course progress toward completion of certification as other graduate assistants pursuing a specific master’s degree.